Ship Car to Puerto Limón with Trusted International Transport

 What documents are required to ship a car to Puerto Limón, Costa Rica?

-Are there restrictions on the types of vehicles that can be imported to Costa Rica?
+Are there restrictions on vehicles imported into Costa Rica through Puerto Limón?